National Diversity Awards (celebrating Unity in Society)

 Matt is a University Teacher in Physics at The University of Sheffield, with a broad teaching remit that spans across different departments and faculties.

 Since stepping up as chair of the Network Matt has introduced a number of schemes and practices within the University.
-Firstly he worked towards LGBT representation at Faculty level, and now sits on the Faculty Equality and Diversity Board as LGBT representative.
-This model has been agreed and will be established in all other Faculties and services throughout the institution.
+Firstly he worked towards LGBT+ representation at Faculty level, and now sits on the Faculty Equality and Diversity Board as an LGBT+ representative.
+This model has been agreed and will be established in all other faculties and services throughout the institution.

 At present Matt is working with other staff networks, and is leading the way in developing a training day for all University managers that provides an informative and open session to learn about and discuss all protected characteristics and how these can be supported and accommodated within our University.